Festive Flavors: Holiday Wine Pairing Suggestions for Thanksgiving, Christmas, Hanukkah Dishes & Beyond

 “When cooking and serving any vegetables — such as asparagus, broccoli or cauliflower — I always have on hand a few white wines such as Grüner Veltliner or Albariño.
-Sometimes vegetables offer a more earthy and bitter approach to the dish where these two styles of wine help harness these flavors and tame them, offering a counter balancing act that leaves the palate wanting more.”
+Sometimes vegetables offer a more earthy and bitter approach to the dish where these two styles of wine help harness these flavors and tame them, offering a counterbalancing act that leaves the palate wanting more.”

 Yule Log Wine Pairings

 Yule Log is a popular dessert most commonly associated with Christmas time.
-A roulade typically made of sponge cake, it can come in the form of a rolled pasty and is occasionally made with meat.
+A roulade is typically made of sponge cake, it can come in the form of a rolled pasty and is occasionally made with meat.
 It’s especially popular in France and Belgium where it’s almost always served as a dessert around the holiday season.
-We spoke with Zach Jones again to get his thoughts on ideal Yule Log and wine pairings.
+We spoke with Zach Jones again to get his thoughts on the ideal Yule Log and wine pairings.

 “Yule Log is a truly bizarre confection, with many iterations, so it needs a very versatile pairing.
 Casa Mariol – a black Vermouth from Barcelona – is a staff favorite.
 Sweet blackberry and blueberry flavors are followed by notes of cocoa, cinnamon, nutmeg, clove and vanilla (basically all the flavors of a yule log).
 It’s also low proof, so you can sip away without fear of bad tidings the next morning.”